cis198-2016s/homework/hw00/README.md

 ### Submission

-Make sure your work is all committed and pushed to the `master` branch of your Classroom for Github repository for `hw00`.
-**Make sure it is visible on Github!**
-This is your submission.
+Commit and push your work to the master branch of your Classroom for Github repository for this HW. **Make sure it is visible on Github!** This is your submission.
+(Work must be in the master branch at the due time.)

 That's it! ok bye get outta here :point_right: